Missouri’s resident and migratory bald eagle populations peak in the winter, and now is a great time to look for these iconic American raptors.

 These large birds of prey once found themselves on the brink of extinction due to habitat destruction, illegal shooting, and pesticide poisoning.
 Thanks to decades of dedicated conservation efforts and protective regulations, bald eagles have made a substantial comeback.

-Known today as our national bird in the United States, their cultural significance actually predates European settlement.
+Known today as our national bird in the United States, the bald eagle’s cultural significance actually predates European settlement.
 Some Native American cultures have long considered bald eagles sacred and revere their feathers as important symbols.

-Watch for bald eagles on your next adventure outdoors, and learn more about them with the Missouri Department of Conservation’s (MDC) online field guide.
-You can also find places near you to watch them in the wild, including at upcoming Eagle Days events sponsored by MDC.
+Watch for bald eagles on your next adventure outdoors, and learn more about them with the Missouri Department of Conservation’s (MDC) online field guide, and find information on special events and places near you to watch eagles in the wild.

 For more information on birding opportunities in Missouri, visit the Great Missouri Birding Trail.